ryanluker/vscode-coverage-gutters/README.md

 |Setting | Description
 |--------|------------
 |`coverage-gutters.lcovname`|Allows specification of a custom lcov file name
-|`coverage-gutters.altSfCompare`|Uses an alternative method of comparing lcov source file paths
+|`coverage-gutters.altSfCompare`|Uses a relative method of comparing lcov source file paths
 |`coverage-gutters.highlightlight`|Changes the highlight for light themes
 |`coverage-gutters.highlightdark`|Changes the Highlight for dark themes
 |`coverage-gutters.gutterIconPathDark`|Relative path to an icon in the extension for dark themes